Canada

 Equality & Tolerance

-• Discrimination based on race, language, religion or gender is prohibited.
+• Discrimination based on race, religion or gender is prohibited.

 Linguistic Diversity